sournk/Springfield-3Grids-MT5-Bot/README.md

 ![Inputs Dialog](img/0002.%20Result%20settings.png)

-Для каждой сетки применяются следующие параметры:
+There is a list of settings for every grid:
-1. MaxTrades: Max grid size.
+1. **MaxTrades**: Max grid size.
-2. Lots: Initial grid order lots size.
+2. **Lots**: Initial grid order lots size.
-3. LotsExponent: Next grid order volume ratio.
+3. **LotsExponent**: Next grid order volume ratio.
-4. Step: Price distance to open next grid order, points.
+4. **Step**: Price distance to open next grid order, points.
-6. Take Profit: Distance from grid breakeven, points.
+6. **Take Profit**: Distance from grid breakeven, points.
-7. RSI timeframe.
+7. **RSI timeframe**.
+Used to detect direction of first position of the grid.
+It's recommended to use different TF for every grid.
+In this case the bot will open grids in different directions with a higher probability.
+Other RSI params is the same for all grids.
+You can change them in MISC section.